CivicActions/agile-ms/README.md

 quality, safe daycare providers convenient to their work or home location.
-The search function is used to identify state-licensed and registered providers and, ideally, to lessen the legwork needed in order to make a selection.
+The search function is used to identify state-licensed and registered providers and, ideally, to lessen the legwork needed in order to make a selection (Req.
+4.3.2.5).

-This initial pre-sprint or sprint zero work enabled us to conduct our next phase of development with a few key areas for improvement in
+This initial pre-sprint or sprint zero work enabled us to conduct our next phase of development (Req.
+4.4) with a few key areas for improvement in
 mind:

 We learned that users were confused by the terminology.
 Types of